Originally published in April 2016, updated March 2020

 What is a UV Lamp?

 An ultraviolet lamp consists of a bulb that emits ultraviolet light from within your HVAC system.
-While filters and air purifiers work to decrease airborne hazards from running through the duct system, a UV lamp attacks the mold and harmful bacteria that can grow inside your unit, particularly on and around the air handler coils and on or inside any insulation around the system.
-The ultraviolet light kills mold and bacteria before it can become airborne and enter your home.
+While filters and air purifiers work to decrease airborne hazards from running through the duct system, a UV lamp attacks the biologic growth and harmful bacteria that can grow inside your unit, particularly on and around the air handler coils and on or inside any insulation around the system.
+The ultraviolet light kills this biologic growth and bacteria before it can become airborne and enter your home.

 The UV technology that could be installed in your HVAC system is the same technology used to sterilize hospital rooms and restaurants.
 It is also used to sterilize water in some cases.
 It is harmless to you, but it can rid your home of dangerous hazards.